• Share this on:

 Natural colouring

-Fabrics can be dyed using only natural raw materials.
-Examples of companies innovating in this area include IndiDye®, Rubia, Fibre Bio and Greendyes.
+To be naturally coloured, fabrics can be dyed using only natural raw materials.
+Examples of companies that innovate in this area include IndiDye®, Fibre Bio and Greendyes.

-• Colorifix is the first company to use an entirely biological process to produce, deposit and fix pigments onto textiles, eliminating the use of harsh chemicals.
+• Colorifix is the first company to use an entirely biological process to produce, deposit and fix pigments into textiles, eliminating the use of harsh chemicals.

-It is important to constantly stay on top of innovations in sustainable materials to maintain a competitive advantage.
-Information can be obtained from various sources and there are tools available to help you assess, and communicate, the environmental impact of your materials.
+It is important to constantly stay up to date with innovations in sustainable materials to maintain a competitive advantage.
+Information can be obtained from various sources, and there are tools available to help you to assess and communicate the environmental impact of your materials.

 Visiting a trade fair is a good way to keep up to date with innovations in sustainable materials.
 The main fairs that showcase sustainable materials include: